the-future-society/Project-AIMS-AI-against-Modern-Slavery/📔 Initial Metrics Exploration/README.md

 For scoring the statements, after the statement was segmented into paragraphs as described above, every segment of every document was scored with the model.
 Then, the difference between the positive class prediction (probability) and negative class prediction (probability) for every segment was calculated.
 The statements with the lowest difference were considered to be the most difficult to label and, thus, prioritised to be sent to WikiRate for manual labelling.

-This method used a contextual method, leveraging the 'Commnets' given by annotators, to predict if a sentence could be retrieved as a comment or not.
+This method used a contextual method, leveraging the 'Comments' given by annotators, to predict if a sentence could be retrieved as a comment or not.
 If a sentence can be a comment, it would mean it justifies the presence of the metric in the statement analysed.

 Using the training set, for each of the three metrics, positive and negative classes were created.
-The positive classes were created by using the sentences extracted from 'Commnets', where the statement was labelled positively.
+The positive classes were created by using the sentences extracted from 'Comments', where the statement was labelled positively.
 The negative samples contained sentences randomly sampled from statements, except the sentences present in 'Comments'.
 The ALBERT-based model for classifying sentences was trained in two categories, 'in Comment' and 'not in Comment'.
 This model scores each sentence in the statements.
 If a sentence gets a probability greater than 0.5, it was predicted as coming from a comment.
 Then, if a statement had at least one of its sentences being predicted as coming from a comment, it was classified as containing the metric analysed.

 Compared to the previous method, this method outputs the sentence justifying the prediction.